Outnumbered viewers point out same problem with Christmas special

 Fans were particularly excited to see Tyger Drew-Honey, Daniel Roche and Ramona Marquez, who plays the three troublesome siblings Jake, Ben and Karen; they were 11, seven and six years old when the show began and now are now all in their twenties.

-However, while fellow sitcom Gavin & Stacey received a rapturous response from the public, the overall feeling for Outnumbered’s return was not met with a positive one after the episode aired on Boxing Day (26 December).
+However, while fellow sitcom Gavin & Stacey received a rapturous response from the public, the overall feeling for Outnumbered’s return was less positive after the episode aired on Boxing Day (26 December).

 This was in large part due to the fact that the kids were deemed simply too old for the original conceit to work.